olmesm/odd-scripts/shell/secrets/README.md

 # Secrets

 [Sops](https://github.com/mozilla/sops) is used to ensure secure files are encrypted at rest.
-The scripts have been reused from work done by Ol (thanks Ol!).

 Currently, the file that needs to be encrypted is [secrets.yaml](/data/secrets.yaml).
 However, this may be extended to other files in the future.